n4n0GH/chanscraper/README.md

 ### -h, --help
 Invoke help page for the script and read about the available arguments.
 ### -d (URL), --download (URL)
 Specify the URL to download from.
 Last part of the URL will be used as the directory title to write to.
 This can be a made-up name and doesn't have to be part of the original URL.
+When using multiple URLs to download from, each URL has to be seperated by a space.
 ### -t, --timeout
 Change the default connection timeout from 10 seconds to something else.
 Argument takes integers only.
 ### -e, --exit